crownstone/bluenet-bootloader/intermediate/README.md

 * In the `Makefile` at `intermediate/`, change the variable `GNU_INSTALL_ROOT` to the path where `gcc-arm` is installed (which contains directories like bin, lib, share.
 For example: `GNU_INSTALL_ROOT = /home/workstation/Development/gcc-arm`
 * In the same Makefile, change the variable `SDK_PATH` to top level of `nRF SDK 11` directory.

+### Step 0

+To create the intermediate version at once, run the following command `$ create.sh debug_`.
+This will create two DFU packages namely, `debug_v1.8.0.zip` and `debug_v1.9.0.zip`.
+If this step is used, the first sub step of both step 1 and 2 can be skipped.

 ### Step 1

-* To create a bootloader of version 1.8.0, run the following command `$ create.sh debug 1.8.0`.
+* To create a bootloader of version 1.8.0, run the following command `$ create.sh debug_ 1.8.0`.
 This will create a DFU package of the version v1.8.0 with a package called `debug_v1.8.0.zip`
 * DFU the above created package ONLY when the read firmware version is `1.3.0`.

 ### Step 2